House votes to avert shutdown, but quick Senate OK in doubt - The Boston Globe

 For some Republicans, the court cases and lawmakers’ fears about a potentially disruptive shutdown are factors against engaging in a high-stakes shutdown.

-“There’s too much chaos in our country right now, too much concern about omicron.
-The last thing we need is more confusion and fear," said Sen. Mitt Romney, R-Utah.
+“There’s too much chaos in our country right now, too much concern about Omicron.
+The last thing we need is more confusion and fear,’’ said Senator Mitt Romney, a Utah Republican.

-Senate Minority Leader Mitch McConnell, R-Ky., reiterated that there will be no shutdown.
+Senate minority leader Mitch McConnell, a Kentucky Republican, reiterated that there will be no shutdown.

 The administration has pursued vaccine requirements for several groups of workers, but the effort is facing legal setbacks.